Businesses required to collect sales tax must know the correct sales tax rate to apply when they sell taxable goods and services.

 In addition to the state and local sales taxes on hotel occupancy, a hotel unit fee in the amount of $1.50 per unit per day applies to hotels located in New York City.
 These fees are reported on Schedule N. See TSB-M-05(2)S, Fee on Hotel Occupancy in New York City, for additional information on the hotel unit fee, and for the definition of a unit in a hotel.

 Sales taxes imposed by certain school districts

 Certain school districts in New York State impose sales tax on utilities and utility services.
 A school district’s utility tax is in addition to the similar tax imposed by the state and by the county and/or city in which the school district is located.
 You can look up the combined tax rate on utility services sold in a school district by entering the delivery address of the utility or utility service in our online Jurisdiction/Rate Lookup by Address.

 When you enter the address, you’ll find a description of the applicable utility or utility service.
 These services fall into three categories:

 - nonresidential energy sources and services, and

 - telecommunications services.

-The school districts that impose these taxes, and the applicable tax rates, are detailed in the Schedules B and B-ATT and Schedules T and T-ATT that must be filed as an attachment to your sales tax return.
-(Note: The Qualified Empire Zone Enterprise (QEZE) exemption is no longer available after September 1, 2009.)
+The school districts that impose these taxes, and the applicable tax rates, are detailed in Schedule B and Schedule T that are filed with your sales tax return.

 New York City taxes on certain services